kc0bfv/sanantonio.notmet.net/content/wiki/where-to-live.md

 People generally think well of the Lackland schools.

-Information is available at the (JBSA housing webite)[https://www.jbsa.mil/Resources/Housing/].
+Information is available at the [JBSA housing webite](https://www.jbsa.mil/Resources/Housing/).

 ## Dorms